lixia/cs118-fall16/project-2.md

    * additional instructions to build your project (if your project uses some other libraries);
    * how you tested your code and why.
    * the contribution of each team member (up to 3 members in one team) and their UID

-Put all these above into a package and submit to CCLE.

 Please make sure: